tensorflow/docs/site/en/install/docker.md

 the host.
 It's usually best to edit files on the host system.

-Start a [Jupyter Notebook](https://jupyter.org/){:.external} server using TensorFlow's nightly build with Python 3 support:
+Start a [Jupyter Notebook](https://jupyter.org/){:.external} server using TensorFlow's nightly build:

 <pre class="devsite-terminal devsite-click-to-copy">
-docker run -it -p 8888:8888 tensorflow/tensorflow:nightly-py3-jupyter
+docker run -it -p 8888:8888 tensorflow/tensorflow:nightly-jupyter
 </pre>

 Follow the instructions and open the URL in your host web browser: